cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 ### 1 Role

 - Log in to the AWS console as an admin with IAM privileges.
 - Verify that your region (upper right corner) is set to N.Virginia
 - Have at hand your IAM User Access Keys (Access Key ID and Secret Access Key; two strings)
-  - Here they will be called ACCESSKEYIDSTRING and SECRETACCESSKEYSTRINGXXXXXXXXXXXXXXX
+  - Here they will be called XXXXXXXXXXXXXXXXX and XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+- Also have on hand your 12-digit account number; here we use 123456789012
 - Go to the **IAM** services page and select **Roles**
 - Create role of type Lambda and proceed to the permissions page
 - Search for the managed policy **AWSLambdaExecute** and associate that with this role